spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `cd ../kms-codecommit`
 - `cp your-vars.tfvars.example codecommit-kms.tfvars`
-- Edit *codecommit.tfvars*:
+- Edit *codecommit-kms.tfvars*:
-	- Update "repo_name" to be "deployment-name-secrets"
+	- Update "repo_name" to be "<deployment-name>-secrets"
-	- Update the user ARNs to reflect your user
+	- Update the user ARNs to reflect your user or the roles lists to include the right ci node IAM role ARN
 - `terraform init`
 - `awsudo arn:aws:iam::<account-id>:role/<deployment-name>-secrets-repo-setup terraform apply -var-file=codecommit-kms.tfvars`
-- A file named **_.sops.yaml_** will have been produced, and this will be used in the new CodeCommit repository for appropriate encryption with [sops](https://github.com/mozilla/sops)
+- A file named **_.sops.yaml_** will have been produced, and this will be used in the new CodeCommit repository for appropriate encryption with [sops](https://github.com/mozilla/sops).

 ### Provision EKS cluster